Menu

 Past to future

-Next stop is the Chai de la Faïencerie, the ancient ageing cellar still used today, where hundreds of barrels are each identified by handwritten white chalk notes on the dark wood.
-The blenders can identify the vintage and the precise origin of the grapes of each barrel – a voyage through both time and space.
-Another new experience opens up the ‘Chai Paradis’, the historical cellar where the oldest and rarest spirits age.
+Next stop is the Chai de la Faïencerie, an ancient ageing cellar still used today, where hundreds of barrels are each identified by handwritten white chalk notes on the dark wood.
+One can identify the vintage and the precise origin of the grapes of each barrel – a voyage through both time and space.

 Discovering the transcendence of oak

-The cooperage tour showcases traditional Cognac barrel-making and offers an in-depth look at French craftsmanship, where visitors discover the work of the artisans who make the barrels which age the Maison’s eaux-de-vie.
-Just like blending, this is an ancestral expertise, passed down from generation to generation, and it earned Hennessy the “Entreprise du Patrimoine Vivant” (Living Heritage Company) label in 2024.
+In this private tour, visitors get to meet with and discover the work of the expert artisans who make the oak barrels which age the Maison’s precious eaux-de-vie.
+Just like blending, this is an ancestral expertise, passed down from generation to generation.
+It earned Hennessy the coveted “Entreprise du Patrimoine Vivant” (Living Heritage Company) label in 2024, a prize awarded by the French government to reward commitment to passing on these ancestral techniques.

-By celebrating the beauty of the craft and the transmission of knowledge, Hennessy has made the cooperage a unique cultural space.
-It is this ‘Destination Tonnellerie’ tour that won the 2026 Regional Best Of Wine Tourism Award in the Art & Culture category.
+By celebrating the beauty of the craft and the transmission of knowledge, Hennessy has made the cooperage a unique cultural space, earning the ‘Destination Cooperage’ tour the 2026 ‘Best of d’Or’ award in the Art & Culture category.
 This cooperage, where art and tradition meet, has become a symbol of French excellence and expertise.

 Sensory experience